ChamberZ1/network-adblocker/README.md

 For people who value privacy and cleaner pages, tools like Pi-hole (and the uBlock Origin browser extension, though that’s outside the scope of this project) can make a huge difference.
 Pi-hole is a DNS-based filtering tool, designed for Linux systems, that’s primarily used as a network-wide ad and tracker blocker.

-In this repo, I document my process of:

-- Setting up a Raspberry Pi Zero 2 W
+In this repo, I document my process of setting up and configuring a Raspberry Pi Zero 2 W to use Pi-hole to block ads for devices on my network.
-- Installing and configuring the OS
-- Installing Pi-hole
-- Wiring it into my home network so all local DNS traffic runs through it

 The goal is to end up with a low-power Raspberry Pi acting as a dedicated DNS sinkhole for my home network, giving me network-wide ad blocking while I learn more about DNS, Linux, and basic homelab/network setup.